-Cycling season in France runs from May to October.
-The warmer months, beginning in mid-spring and finishing amid autumn, bring consistent wonderful weather and better cycling conditions.
+The cycling season in France runs from May to October.
+The warmer months, beginning in mid-spring and finishing mid-autumn, bring consistent wonderful weather and better cycling conditions.

-The best time to go on a cycling holiday in France is May/June and September/October.
+The best time to go on a cycling holiday in France is in May/June and September/October.

 The shoulder months not only bring pleasant temperatures, but you will avoid heat waves that often sweep through the country at the height of summer.